Do You Have to Register a Dirt Bike in Utah? Rules and Requirements Explained

 Disclaimer: The information provided by Dirt Legal is for general informational purposes only and does not constitute legal or financial advice.
 Please consult your CPA or attorney for guidance on all financial and legal matters.

-1. Required Equipment:
+Required Equipment:

-• DOT-approved headlight (with high and low beams)
+• DOT-approved headlight (high/low beams)

 • Taillight and brake light